UI/UX Case Study: Drill It

 Part 1.
 Design Process

-Next, I took on the development of User Flow.
-Here I have paid great attention to simplified and compact navigation, for easier use of the service.
+Next, we took on the development of User Flow.
+Here we have paid great attention to simplified and compact navigation, for easier use of the service.
 Everything should be visual, simple and native for the user.
 Despite the large amount of information that is important to structure and not turn into a long, unreadable canvas.

-Using the Crazy 8s tool commonly used in design sprints, I created the first wireframes.
+Using the Crazy 8s tool commonly used in design sprints, we created the first wireframes.

 Low fidelity wireframes provide a simple picture by organizing blocks that show the space allocated to media and mimic the content used to get a rough idea of the various blocks of content.